Post-clustering Inference under Dependence: Discussion

 Clustering is a multidimensional method that incorporates information from $p$ descriptors to classify $n$ observations.
 However, the estimated groups are often distinguished by a subset of variables, whose determination is essential in various fields of application~\cite{Ntranos2019,Vandenbon2020}.
-The framework presented in~\cite{Gao} has been adapted to feature-level post-clustering inference in~\cite{hivert2022post-clustering}, testing for the difference of the $g$-th coordinate of cluster means, for a fixed $g\in\lbrace 1,\ldots,p\rbrace$.
-In that case, clustering is performed on the complete data set $\mathbf{X}$ but inference is carried out on the $g$-th column, modeled by a $n$-dimensional Gaussian of covariance matrix $\sigma_g^2\mathbf{I}_n$, for a $\sigma_g>0$.
-Note that the possible dependence structure between features is not taken into account for inference, but only the covariance between observations.
-Following a similar reasoning as in \cite{Gao}, the authors in \cite{hivert2022post-clustering} define a $p$-value that controls the selective type I error.
-However, no efficient analytic computation is not proposed, and a Monte Carlo approximation is used.
-Following the strategy presented here, adapting the framework of \cite{hivert2022post-clustering} to arbitrary dependence between observations is straightforward, but it would entail the same limitations regarding the efficient computation of the $p$-value.
-The analytical determination of the truncation set in that framework would be an important contribution.
-Additionally, the non-trivial extension of the over-estimation strategy presented in Section~\ref{sec:unknown_sigma} to this framework would be essential to allow the practical implementation of the feature-level selective test.
+The framework presented in~\cite{Gao} has also been adapted to feature-level post-clustering inference~\cite{hivert2022post-clustering, Chen2023Nov}, testing for the difference of the $g$-th coordinate of cluster means, for a fixed $g\in\lbrace 1,\ldots,p\rbrace$.
+In that case, clustering is performed on the complete data set $\mathbf{X}$ but inference is carried out on the $g$-th column, modeled by a $n$-dimensional Gaussian.
+In a recent contribution~\cite{Chen2023Nov}, the covariance matrix is let arbitrary and $p$-values can be efficiently computed following a similar reasoning as in~\cite{Gao}.
+Nevertheless, none of these works deal with the estimation of unknown parameters.
+The extension of the over-estimation strategy presented in Section~\ref{sec:unknown_sigma} to this framework is non-trivial, and would represent a very relevant line for future research.

-Another potential avenue for exploration is the adaptation of the efficient computation of the truncation set, as presented in~\cite{Gao, chen2022selective}, to other clustering algorithms.
-The combination of dimension reduction algorithms, such as t-SNE~\cite{tsne} and UMAP~\cite{mcinnes2020umap}, with clustering techniques has gained immense popularity in various fields of Biology due to its remarkable empirical efficiency~\cite{engens, DiazPapkovich2023, Appadurai2022, Dorrity2020, Becht2018, Allaoui2020}.
-As such, it would be useful to develop methods that avoid computationally expensive Monte Carlo approximations and efficiently compute the truncation set in scenarios where, for example, $\mathcal{C}$ represents the composition of a dimension reduction algorithm with hierarchical or $k$-means clustering.